greenDarkness/pokeemerald/README.md

 Soilydude - Wild Pokémon Drop Held Item on Fainting

+The RomHacking Hideout Team for their quick catch menu

-The project Pokemon Team as the PKHeX code was reference for PID creation
+The Project Pokemon Team as the PKHeX code was reference for PID creation

 To set up the repository, see [INSTALL.md](INSTALL.md).